OllieIOW/SpotifyLikedSync/README.md

 Automation (windows):

-1. Place the `sync.bat` in the same folder as `sync.py`, if you dont want a cmd window to open also drop `sync.vbs` into the folder and make a shortcus of that instead.
+1. Place the `sync.bat` in the same folder as `sync.py`.
+If you dont want a cmd window to open also drop `sync.vbs` into the folder and make a shortcus of that instead.
 2. Press Win+R and type `shell:startup`.
 3. create a shortcut in the startup folder to your `sync.bat` file.